Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Abstract

 \section{Abstract}

 We study the properties of the principal symbol of the 3+1 equations of motion in Teleparallel Equivalent of General Relativity (TEGR) and assess the conditions for hyperbolicity.
 We use the Hamiltonian formulation based on the vectorial, antisymmetric, symmetric trace-free, and trace (VAST) decomposition of the canonical variables in the Hamiltonian formalism, and the Hamilton's equations previously presented in the literature.
-We study the system of differential equations at the linear level, and show that the principal symbol has a sector with imaginary eigenvalues, which renders the system not hyperbolic.
-This situation persists by taking spatial derivatives in either one or three coordinate directions, and it should be interpreted as a problem of the specific gauge choice instead of a general problem with TEGR.
-The first practical use of Hamilton's equations in this work can be extended for proving well-posedness in spherical symmetry, and establish numerical relativity setups in TEGR.
+We study the system of differential equations at the linear level in one dimension, and show that the principal symbol has a sector with imaginary eigenvalues, which renders the system not hyperbolic.
+This situation is circumvented by identifying the problematic sectors, which are an isolated system and can be removed by a gauge fixing.
+We prove that the remaining system of equations is strongly hyperbolic.
+We also present the system in three dimensions.
+This is the first practical use of Hamilton's equations in TEGR, and our work can be extended for proving well-posedness in spherical symmetry, and establish numerical relativity setups in TEGR.